Peter Konz*, C, Wisconsin

 8/20/11: Ben Bojicic has been a three-year starter for Bowling Green.
 He's missed some games each of the past couple of years, so it will be important for Bojicic to show that he can stay healthy and make every start in 2011.
 Bojicic has good mobility.

 Height: 6-3.
 Weight: 300.
 Projected 40 Time: 5.13.
-Projected Round (2012): 6-FA.
-1/9/12: Hebert has rotated in and out of the lineup for LSU due to injuries but has played well in his time thus far.
-He has good technique and has been well coached.
+Projected Round (2012): 7-FA.
+4/24/12: Hebert was rotated in and out of the lineup for LSU due to injuries, but played well overall in 2011.
+He has good technique and was well coached.
+The Tigers moved him back-and-forth from center and guard throughout the season.
+Hebert was not at the Combine or Senior Bowl.

 8/20/11: Like Snow, T-Bob Hebert has split time at guard and center.
 For the NFL, Hebert projects at center unless he can add 10-20 pounds of muscle.
 In 2009, Hebert started at center for 11 games.
 Last year, he was the starter at right guard for the final seven games.
 Hebert's draft status would be better off if he was playing center.